Ganzo Firebird G7533 Knife Review

 Vibe

 Probably already gave it away, but this knife has a great vibe.
-While it could be too large for carry in some jurisdictions, it’s still worth owning for some heavier jobs.
+While it could be too large to carry in some jurisdictions, it’s still worth owning for some heavier jobs.
 If your job allows something this big, it’s still great, since the carbon fiber and blue accents set it apart and even maybe make it “gentlemanly.”

 That said, keep the firebird logo pointed away from anyone who might see.
 It adds nothing whatsoever to the knife.
-(Unless that’s your thing, in which case…. good on you.)
+(Unless that’s your thing, in which case, good on you.)

 Cut

 I am surprised to say that this Ganzo is quite sharp.
 It’s not evenly sharp – the tip-to-middle half is much sharper than the middle-to-handle half.
 The good half slices paper easily.
 The bad half cuts it, but jaggedly.
-I do expect this knife would sharpen up nicely.
+I do expect this knife to sharpen up nicely.

 Value

-If you’re in need of a larger bladed knife, this is a decent one for the money.
+If you’re in need of a larger-bladed knife, this is a decent one for the money.
 If you’re great at tweaking the action, then this is a great value for the money.
 I found it to be an excellent user, and I’d easily recommend it at ~$15.

 In other words, I’d recommend this one as a great beater knife.
 At the very least, it’ll look stunning while taking the beating.